-ON INTERNATIONAL HUMANITARIAN LAW
+ON INTERNATIONALHUMANITARIAN LAW

-The Protection of the Red Cross / Red Crescent Emblems
+The Protection of the Red Cross, Red Crescent and Red Crystal Emblems

 When placed against a white background, the red cross and red crescent are two of the very few symbols which are immediately recognised by people throughout the world.
 Although originally created to identify the medical services of the armed forces and allow the protection of the sick and wounded, these emblems have come to represent the impartial humanitarian assistance provided to those who suffer.
 However, the fact that a person, organisation, or company is involved in, or desires to be associated with, humanitarian assistance does not entitle them to utilise the red cross or red crescent in their endeavours.
-The use of the emblems is governed by the Geneva Conventions of 1949, their Additional Protocols of 1977, and the national legislation of the concerned State.
+The use of the emblems is governed by the Geneva Conventions of 1949, their Additional Protocols I and II of 1977 as well as Additional Protocol III of 2005, and the national legislation of the concerned State.